Artist Information & FAQ

 Does my artwork have to depict nature to be chosen?

 No, you don’t have to be a landscape artist to be selected.
-Many of our artists are poets, sound artists or work in mixed medias.
 Our only requirement is that your work must involve the natural world or humans’ relationships to the natural world in some way.
-This can be in any media.
+This can be in any visual media.

 What kind of access will I have to the Gardens resources?